andrewabarca/bizible.en/help/api-connections/utilizing-bizibles-api-connections/facebook-api.md

 ##### Q: What Facebook Ads are supported by Bizible?  {#q-what-facebook-ads-are-supported-by-bizible}

 A: Carousel, Single Image.
-Not Video, Slideshow or Collection at this time.&nbsp;
+Not Video, Slideshow or Collection at this time.

 Q: What is social proof?